Are you just a symptom, or a highly individual, complex human being?

 Long-term fatigue can devastate our ability to lead a full life.

-Whether it’s a result of burnout, stress, exhaustion, a virus (including COVID-19), Chronic Fatigue Syndrome/ME, fibromyalgia, pregnancy/labour/breastfeeding, a food intolerance, gut microbiome imbalance, or part of another illness – the causes of fatigue are many, and can be incredibly debilitating and demoralising.
+Whether it’s a result of burnout, stress, exhaustion, a virus (including COVID-19 and long Covid), Chronic Fatigue Syndrome/ME, fibromyalgia, pregnancy/labour/breastfeeding, a food intolerance, gut microbiome imbalance, or part of another illness – the causes of fatigue are many, and can be incredibly debilitating and demoralising.

 We can start to second-guess all of our decisions.
 Making plans can feel full of risk and worry – about whether we’ll have sufficient energy, become overwhelmed, or experience days of exhaustion afterwards.
 Our confidence can drift away as our faith in our ability to complete even the smallest tasks is eroded.